 - Responding to Abuse in Christian Homes: A Challenge to Churches and their Leaders edited by Catherine Clark Kroeger, Nancy Nason-Clark, and Barbara Fisher-Townsend

-- The resource demonstrates how men and women can work together to further the gospel.
-This may be accomplished by informing the reader about spiritual gifts.
-Examples:
+- Shows how men and women can work together to further the gospel.
+This may be accomplished by informing the reader about spiritual gifts:

 - Making Room for Leadership: Power, Space, and Influence by MaryKate Morse

 - Equal to Rule: Leading the Jesus Way by Trevor W. J. Morrow

 - Gifted to Lead: The Art of Leading as a Woman in the Church by Nancy Beach